How to step up to seniority

-You may have a way to go before you’re an intermediate or senior art director/designer, but it’s never too early to be thinking about advancing your career to a position of seniority.
+Depending on whether you’re just starting out or have a few years under your belt, you may have a way to go before becoming intermediate or senior in your chosen career.
+However, it’s never too early to be thinking about how to advance your career to a position of seniority.

 As part of a YouTube series for Computer Arts, middleweight designer Phoebe Argent from DesignStudio explains how your role within a design agency changes as you take on more responsibility.
-She also provides her tips for interns and juniors hoping to accelerate their careers within a studio.
-Take a look at the video below, and then read up on how to step up to seniority.
+You can listen to her provide tips for interns and juniors hoping to accelerate their studio careers in the video above.
+If you’re looking for more help, then keep reading and learn how to step up to seniority.

 Assess where you are now